limbo018/limbo018.github.io/_pages/cv.md

 Work experience
 ======
 * Since Summer 2019: Assistant Professor
+  * Department of Design Automation and Computing System, School of Integrated Circuits (since Nov.
+2021)
   * Center for Energy-efficient Computing and Applications, School of EECS
   * Peking University

 * Summer 2018 to Summer 2019: Postdoctoral Researcher